lurgh/infinitive/README.md

 Use this option with care: when Infinitive is started with a new Instance name, it will create a complete set of HA entities based on that name.
 If this wasn't what you intended, you may need to manually remove the retained discovery messages from your MQTT server in order to remove the unwanted entities.
+See the MQTT section below for more information.

 ## Building from source